 Although we know that children with autism grow up to be adults with autism, there are fewer mental health services available for adults on the spectrum, particularly for individuals who are not intellectually challenged.
 A review in the open access journal, Autism Research and Treatment, highlights the service needs and the corresponding gaps in care for this population.
 The authors posit that the mental health system is in crisis and that although the rates of mental health issues for adults on the spectrum is high, accessing services to address these symptoms remains difficult.
 Poor recognition tends to occur for a number of different reasons, including restrictive intake criteria, misdiagnosis, limited knowledge or awareness of autism spectrum conditions, clinicians who lack confidence or experience in caring for this group of adults, and the belief that other service providers will provide this care.
-Consequently, many adolescents and adults on the autism spectrum, because of their diagnosis, are excluded from community mental health services, leaving them grossly underserved.
+Consequently, many autistic adolescents and adults, because of their diagnosis, are excluded from community mental health services, leaving them grossly underserved.

 Mental Health Issues

 Comorbid (co-occurring) psychiatric disorders are well documented in individuals with autism across the lifespan.
-Research suggests that a very high proportion of adults and teens on the spectrum present with co-occurring (comorbid) psychiatric conditions, particularly depression and anxiety.
+Research suggests that a very high proportion of autistic adults and teens present with co-occurring (comorbid) psychiatric conditions, particularly depression and anxiety.
 For example, recent studies examining psychiatric comorbidity in young adults with autism spectrum conditions found that 70% had experienced at least one episode of major depression, 50% had suffered from recurrent depressive episodes, and 50% met criteria for an anxiety disorder.
 Unfortunately, it appears that co-occurring psychiatric disorders and even the diagnosis of an autism spectrum condition itself often go unrecognized among more capable adolescents and adults on the spectrum seeking psychological or psychiatric care.
 Many youth and young adults report significant difficulties accessing healthcare services, particularly comprehensive health services.
 Part of the reason for this difficulty may stem from service providers feeling ill equipped to work with individuals with autism, particularly individuals with co-occurring mental health issues.
 As a result, adolescents and adults with autism spectrum conditions have access to significantly fewer programs than adolescents and adults with other types of developmental disabilities.
 Not surprisingly then, a consistent theme for parents of individuals with autism is the fear that their child will fall through the cracks when transitioning from child to adult services.
-Similar concerns have been voiced by the individuals on the spectrum themselves, who describe how their needs are infrequently recognized and the programs and services available are not designed for people with autism spectrum conditions in mind.
+Similar concerns have been voiced by autistic individuals themselves, who describe how their needs are infrequently recognized and the programs and services available are not designed for people with autism spectrum conditions in mind.

 1. According to the U.S. Surgeon General, over the course of a year, approximately 20% of children and adolescents in the U.S. experience signs and symptoms of a mental health problem.
 Unfortunately, most children and youth who are in need of mental health services do not actually receive them.
 Psychological services should be expanded in schools to include a major focus on the delivery of mental health services to all students.